verrazzano/docs/content/en/docs/setup/install/mc-install/advanced/register-kubectl.md

 ---
-title: "Register Managed Clusters using kubectl"
+title: "Register Managed Clusters Using kubectl"
 description: "Learn how to register managed clusters using `kubectl`"
 weight: 2
 draft: false